baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 * Validation Loss: <img src="https://render.githubusercontent.com/render/math?math=6.1\cdot10^{-5}">
 * Test Loss: <img src="https://render.githubusercontent.com/render/math?math=10.1\cdot10^{-5}">

-After this training we checked the real-time performence of the model on the test set, meaning we entered the first 10 samples as source (`bptt_src` = 10), the 10th sample in this sequence as target (`overlap` = 1) predicted the next value (`bptt_tgt` - `overlap` = 1).
+After this training we checked the real-time performance  of the model on the test set, meaning we entered the first 10 samples as source (`bptt_src` = 10), the 10th sample in this sequence as target (`overlap` = 1) predicted the next value (`bptt_tgt` - `overlap` = 1).
 We then shifted the source samples by one and predicted the next value in the same way.
 We repeated the process until we had the prediction for all the possible minutes in the test set.
 You can see the result here:

 <p align="center">
   <img src="https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/images/Test_Prediction.png" />
 </p>

 We can see that the general trend of the prediction is similar to the real one.
-That is not surprising because we are looking on a large scale of minutes, 48,802, where we the prediction is only based on the last 10 samples, so in the large scale we expect to see both real and prediction around the same values.
-For better analysis we need to look closer, so here is zoom-in view:
+That is not surprising because we are looking at a large scale of minutes, 48,802, where the prediction is only based on the last 10 samples, so on the large scale, we expect to see both real and prediction around the same values.
+For better analysis we need to look closer, so here is a zoom-in view:

 <p align="center">
   <img src="https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/images/Test_Presiction_Zoom_In.png" />
 </p>

 Here we can see the differences between the real and predicted values.
-The trends are still somewhat similiar but sometimes the predidtion predicts a rise or fall before it happens, for example the rise around the minute 42,560 or the little fall in minute 42,580, and sometimes it just follows the existing trend like around minute 42,600.
+The trends are still somewhat similar but sometimes the prediction predicts a rise or fall before it happens, for example, the rise around the minute 42,560 or the little fall in minute 42,580, and sometimes it just follows the existing trend like around minute 42,600.

 ## Usage

 To retrain the model run [bitcoin_price_prediction.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction.ipynb) after you chose your hyperparameters in the first cell.
-The flag `plot_data_process` when set False will hide all the produced data processing image.
+The flag `plot_data_process` when set False will hide all the produced data processing images.

 If you would like to do further hyperparameters tuning using optuna run [bitcoin_price_prediction_optuna.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction_optuna.ipynb).
-In the `define_model` function we decalred the fixed hyperparameters values and in `objective` function we declared the hyperparameters we want to tune along woth their range.
+In the `define_model` function we declared the values of the fixed hyperparameters and in the `objective` function we declared the hyperparameters we want to tune along with their range.